 Theory and practice of intermediate-to-advanced tennis skills and play.

-HPES 1524 Physical Fitness and Exercise Programs 1 s.h.
+KSS 1524 Physical Fitness and Exercise Program 1 s.h.

 Discussion and participation in activities designed to develop and improve the health-related aspects of physical fitness including weight and stress control.